 The Npower business arm supplies over 1,000 small and medium companies with gas and electricity.
-Whether you’re a butcher, a baker or a candlestick maker, there are Npower business solutions fit for your needs.
 Find out what services Npower can offer your business, from energy-tracking tools to loans.

 Npower business energy plans

 Start by getting a quote online from Npower.
 Follow these simple steps to get there.

 STEP 1: Head to Npower's quote online page.